hphelion/documentation/bindings.fog.compute.md

         # => "Im6ZJ8auyMRnkJ24KKWQvTgWDug1s ... y0uY1BcHLJ5OrkEPHhQoQntIKOoQ=\n"
 **Note**: You must retrieve the Windows password immediately after you create the Windows instance.
 Also, make sure you have a security rule defined to open RDP port 3389 so that you can connect to the Windows server.

-6. Create a new Linux-based persistent server with a bootable volume:
+6. Create a new Linux-based persistent server with a bootable volume

         conn.create_persistent_server(
               "MyBootableServer",